pingcap/tidb/docs/design/2020-06-01-global-kill.md

 #### 3. serverId
 `serverId` is selected RANDOMLY by each TiDB instance on startup, and the uniqueness is guaranteed by PD(etcd). `serverId` should be larger or equal to 1, to insure that high 32 bits of `connId` should always be non-zero, and make it possible to detect truncation.

-On single TiDB instance without PD, a `serverId` of `0` is assigned.

-When `serverId == 0`, we deal with `KILL x` as in [early versions](https://pingcap.com/docs/stable/sql-statements/sql-statement-kill/).
+On failure (e.g. fail to connect to PD, or all `serverId` are unavailable), we set `serverId` to `0`.
+And when `serverId == 0`, we deal with `KILL x` as in [early versions](https://pingcap.com/docs/stable/sql-statements/sql-statement-kill/).

 `serverId` is kept by PD with a lease default to 1 hour.
-If TiDB is disconnected to PD longer to half of the lease, all connections are killed.
+If TiDB is disconnected to PD longer than half of the lease, all connections are killed.
 On connection to PD restored, a new `serverId` is acquired.

+On single TiDB instance without PD, a `serverId` of `1` is assigned.

 #### 4. local connId
 `local connId` is allocated by each TiDB instance on establishing connections incrementally.

-Integer overflow is ignored at this stage, as `local connId` should be long enouth.
+Integer overflow is ignored at this stage, as `local connId` should be long enough.

 #### 5. global kill
 On processing `KILL x` command, first extract `serverId` from `x`.
-Then if `serverId` aims to a remote TiDB instance, get address from cluster info, and redirect the command to it by "MySQL API", along with the original user authentication.
+Then if `serverId` aims to a remote TiDB instance, get the address from cluster info, and redirect the command to it by "Coprocessor API" provided by the remote TiDB, along with the original user authentication.

 ## Compatibility

 - Incompatible with legacy 32 bits clients.
-(According to some quick tests by now, MySQL client v8.0.19 supports `KILL` a connection with 64 bits `connId`, while `CTRL-C` does not, because it truncates the `connId` to 32 bits.)
+(According to some quick tests by now, MySQL client v8.0.19 supports `KILL` a connection with 64 bits `connId`, while `CTRL-C` does not, because it truncates the `connId` to 32 bits).
+A warning is set prompting that truncation happened, but user cannot see it, because `CTRL-C` is sent by a new connection in an instant.

-- TiDB is able to probe the happening of 32 bits truncation, and deal with a truncated `connId` as [what we do](https://pingcap.com/docs/stable/sql-statements/sql-statement-kill/) in early versions, i.e, run on current instance with `local connId` if `compatible-kill-query = true`, otherwise reject it to prevent killing a wrong connection.